ipvm-wg/homestar/README.md

 our [`homestar-functions`](./homestar-functions) directory and check out our examples there.

+## Packages

+Each `Homestar` release will also build packages for distribution across different platforms.

+- [homebrew][homebrew]: `brew install fission-codes/fission/homestar`
+  This includes `ipfs` in the install by default.
+- [npm](https://www.npmjs.com/package/homestar-runtime): `npm install homestar-runtime -g` Wraps the `homestar-runtime` binary in a node script.

 ## Running Examples

 All [examples](./examples) contain instructions for running them, including what to install and how to run them.
 Please clone this repo, and get started!

-Each example showcases something specific and interesting about `homestar` as a system.
+Each example showcases something specific and interesting about `Homestar` as a system.

 Our current list includes:

 - [websocket relay](./examples/websocket-relay/README.md) - An example
-  (browser-based) application that connects to the `homestar-runtime` over a websocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs.
+  (browser-based) application that connects to the `homestar-runtime` over a WebSocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs.

 ## Workspace

-This repository is comprised of a few library packages and a library/binary that represents the `homestar` runtime.
+This repository is comprised of a few library packages and a library/binary that represents the `Homestar` runtime.
 We recommend diving into each package's own `README.md` for more information when available.

 ### Core Crates